jayphelps/ember-string-interpolate/README.md

 Adds string interpolation as a computed property to Ember.js (i.e. no more unreadable getter concatenation).

+Version 2.0 (by the end of 2013) will contain several bugs fixes and a full test suite.

 ##Features
 * Inline property getter evaluation and observing/bindings!
 * Inline expression evaluation